blackrangersoftware/brs-nodejs-pool/README.md

 ```
 API listens on port 8001, remoteShare listens on 8000

-moneroocean.stream (The reference implementation) uses the following setup:
+The reference implementation uses the following setup:
 * https://moneroocean.stream is hosted on its own server, as the main website is a static frontend
 * https://api.moneroocean.stream hosts api, remoteShare, longRunner, payments, blockManager, worker, as these must all be hosted with access to the same LMDB database.